ghik/opinionated-scala/Type-system-basics.md

 In Java, there is only one syntax for casting - it is the C-style `(ForcedType)castValue` syntax, but we differentiate between:
 * *upcasting* - when we force a value of some class to be treated as value of its superclass.
 This is a perfectly safe cast.
 It is usually needed for forcing some particular overloaded variant of a method to be used.
 * *downcasting* - when we force a value of some class to be treated as value of its subclass.
-This is an unsafe cast that will resunt in `ClassCastException` being thrown in runtime if the actual class is not what we asked for.
+This is an unsafe cast that will result in `ClassCastException` being thrown in runtime if the actual class is not what we asked for.

 #### Type ascription